tytydraco/yessleep/out/Emma_and_Harper_are_silently_watching_as_I_type_this_If_I_stop_for_too_long_theyll_lose_control_and_kill_me_Part_1.md

 I just paused for a minute.
 Gave them space to provide a rebuttal.
 Allowed them the opportunity to inform me they are capable of reading.
 Nothing.
 Honestly, if I couldn’t see them in the reflection, I wouldn’t even be sure they were still here.
 When I’m typing, the room is deafeningly silent, excluding the soft tapping of the keys.

 If I stop typing, however, they become agitated.
 It’s not immediately life-threatening, but it escalates quickly.
 Their bodies vibrate and rumble like ancient radiators.
 Guttural, inhuman noises emanate from deep inside their chests.
 They bite the inside of their cheeks until the mucosa breaks and they pant like dying dogs.
 Sweat drips, pupils dilate, madness swells.
 Before they erupt, I type, and slowly, they’ll settle back to their original position standing over me.
-Watching it calms their godforsaken minds.
+Watching words appear on-screen calms their godforsaken minds.

 Right now, if I really focus, I can detect the faint odor of the dried blood caked on their hands and the fragments of viscera jammed under their fingernails.
 It’s both metallic and sickly organic, like a handful of moldy quarters.